 Cross curricular learning includes the Three Core Areas of learning and development; Physical, Communication and language and Personal, Social and Emotional.
 The other areas of learning and development covered by the EYFS curriculum are mathematics, literacy, understanding the world and creative.

 The core curriculum follows the National Curriculum, and the subjects taught are:

 One of the prime objectives of our Pre-Prep is to take boys and girls on a journey where they move from ‘learning to read’ towards ‘reading to learn’.
 We do this using the 'Read, Write Inc.' programme.

 This programme utilises 'synthetic phonics', a method that lies at the heart of the government’s education policy for children of primary school age.

-The Literacy programme begins in the Reception, where the children are taught using a synthetic phonics scheme to quickly recognise graphemes and phonemes in a simplified phonetic code.
+The Literacy programme begins in the Reception class, where the children are taught using a synthetic phonics scheme to quickly recognise graphemes and phonemes in a simplified phonetic code.
 We teach the children to blend sounds together in order to decode (read) and encode (spell) simple words quickly.

 In Years 1 and 2 children are grouped according to their ability and taught in small groups.
-Once a child finishes the phonetics programme, they work within a 'Literacy and Language' Scheme, designed to develop their skills further as readers and writers across a range of written genres.
+Once a child finishes the phonics programme, they develop their skills further as readers and writers across a range of written genres.